 Watch this video on Big data Hadoop

-The most successful enterprises of tomorrow will be the ones that can make sense of all that data at extremely high volumes and speeds in order to capture newer markets and customer base.
+The most successful enterprises of tomorrow will be the ones that can make sense of all that data at extremely high volumes and speeds to capture newer markets and customer bases.

 Big Data has certain characteristics and hence is defined using 4Vs namely:

-Velocity: the rate at which new data is being generated all thanks to our dependence on the internet, sensors, machine-to-machine data is also important to parse Big Data in a timely manner.
+Velocity: The rate at which new data is being generated all thanks to our dependence on the internet, sensors, machine-to-machine data is also important to parse Big Data on time.

-Veracity: knowing whether the data that is available is coming from a credible source is of utmost importance before deciphering and implementing Big Data for business needs.
+Veracity: knowing whether the available data is coming from a credible source is of utmost importance before deciphering and implementing Big Data for business needs.

 Here is a brief explanation of how exactly businesses are utilizing Big Data: